HOPE for a Robust Parameterization of Long-memory State Space Models: Appendix

-This is the supplementary material for the paper titled ``There is HOPE to Avoid HiPPOs for Long-memory State Space Models.''
+This is the collection of appendices for the paper titled ``HOPE for a Robust Parameterization for Long-memory State Space Models.''
 It is organized as follows.
 In~\Cref{sec:morebackground}, we survey the background of the bilinear transform of the LTI systems, the Mobius transform of the transfer function domains, and the Hankel operators more thoroughly.
 In~\Cref{sec:moreHSVD}, we survey the basic properties of Hankel singular values and different strategies to compute them.
+In~\Cref{sec:init}, we explain the three different initialization schemes introduced in the paper.
 The proofs of~\Cref{thm.lowrank},~\Cref{thm.perturbS4D}, and~\Cref{thm.highrank}-\ref{thm.perturbHankel} are given in~\Cref{sec:prooflowrank},~\Cref{sec:proofperturb}, and~\Cref{sec:proofhighrank}, respectively.
 In~\Cref{sec:numexps}, we conduct some numerical experiments to corroborate the four theorems presented in the main text.
 In~\Cref{sec:explainNUFFT}, we carefully derive how we can use the nonuniform samples of the transfer function to enable a different discretization step size $\Delta t$.
 Finally, the details of the experiments shown in the main text are given in~\Cref{sec:expdetails}.